 Steve and Connirae Andreas.
 Pretty much everything they wrote, as well as Connirae and Tamara Andreas’, “Core Transformation” work.

 V.S.
 Ramachandran.
-Ramachandran’s work in neurology is ground breaking, especially with regards to his work in treating phantom limb pain.
+Ramachandran’s work in neurology is groundbreaking, especially with regards to his work in treating phantom limb pain.
 Also, on a neurological theme, Oliver Sacks, Harold Klawans and Joseph LeDoux.

 Milton Erickson.
 I was lucky in that Southampton University used to have a lot of Erickson’s “monographs” and transcripts of his small group seminars.
 Brilliant.

 Aleister Crowley.
-I was part of a number of Qabalistic groups for a few years throughout my 20’s and studied and practiced pretty much all of Crowley’s work, along with Israel Regardie, Dion Fortune and other Golden Dawn writers.
+I was part of a number of Qabalistic groups for a few years throughout my 20’s and studied and practised pretty much all of Crowley’s work, along with Israel Regardie, Dion Fortune and other Golden Dawn writers.
 Later I found the work of the “Chaos Magicians” including Peter Carroll and Phil Hine.